 What is a salvage title?

-A salvage title is designated for when the vehicle’s repair costs outweigh its market value and the vehicle is considered totaled.
-This normally happens when an insurance company writes off the vehicle as unrepairable.
-Some of the most common reasons why a car might have a salvage title are accidents, weather (especially flood damage) or the car was stolen.
-Vehicles given a salvage title may not be safe to drive due to the danger posed because of its extensive damage.
+Some of the most common reasons why a car might have a salvage title are accidents, weather (especially flood damage) or theft.
+Vehicles given a salvage title may not be safe to drive due to their extensive damage.

 What is a rebuilt title?

-When a car with a salvage title has been repaired, it can receive a rebuilt title.
+When a salvage car is repaired, it can get a rebuilt title, meaning that it is now safe and legal to drive on the road.
 This notifies the buyer of the previous history of the vehicle.
-To receive a rebuilt title, the vehicle must pass a series of tests to ensure it is safe to drive in some states.
-However, in other states, there might not be any requirements to inform prospective buyers of the vehicle’s history.
+In some states, to receive a rebuilt title, the vehicle must pass a series of tests to ensure it is safe to drive.

 How does a car get a salvage or rebuilt title?

-If a vehicle incurs extensive damage with repairs totaling between 70%-90% of the car’s value, then the insurance company may deem the car as a total loss.
+If a vehicle incurs extensive damage with repairs totaling between 70 percent to 90 percent of the car’s value, then the insurance company may deem the car a total loss.
 Once that determination has been made, a state motor vehicle agency changes the car’s title from clean to either salvage or junk.
 After being presented with a salvage title, you cannot drive, sell or register the vehicle until it has been repaired.

 At this point, the salvage vehicle is typically sold by the insurer to a third party interested in repairing the vehicle or breaking it down for parts.
 If the vehicle is repaired, it will need to pass safety requirements before being given a rebuilt title by the state’s motor vehicle agency.
 By giving the repaired vehicle a rebuilt title, this provides the buyer more information about its history.